COG-UK/docs/ena_consensus.md

 ## When will this happen?

 ENA consensus depositions occur daily in the working week (Monday - Friday) but sequences are not uploaded immediately to allow some time for errors to be corrected prior to upload to external databases where corrections are much harder.
-This lag was previously 8 days (prior to 2023-09-06) but has now been decreased to 3 days (from 2023-09-06).
+Samples are uploaded 3 days after they are ingested into the CLIMB-COVID dataset.

+## CHANGELOG

+* 2023-09-06: Upload lag changed to 3 days, down from >7 days.